-D. Gasparini and E. Vanmarke [13,14] originally proposed the creation of artificial accelerograms that correspond to a specific response spectrum.
+The creation of artificial accelerograms that correspond to a specific response spectrum was originally proposed by D. Gasparini and E. Vanmarke^{13,14}.
 In this work the implementation published by C.A.
-Taylor [15] for the generation of statistically independent artificial acceleration time histories is adopted.
+Taylor15 for the generation of statistically independent artificial acceleration time histories is adopted.
 This method is based on the fact that any periodic function can be expanded into a series of sinusoidal waves: